Alkaptonuria Clinical Trials – Nitisione and DevelopAKUre

-- SONIA 1 (Suitability of Nitisinone In Alkaptonuria 1) was designed to ascertain the correct and most effective amount of nitisinone patients should take to reduce levels of homogentistic acid (HGA) – this is called dosage.
+SONIA 1 was designed to ascertain the correct, and most effective, amount of nitisinone patients should take to reduce levels of HGA – this is called dosage.
 SONIA 1 finished In June 2014 and the main scientific paper was published in December 2014.
-It found that levels of HGA are reduced by nitisinone and this is dependent on dosage levels.
+It found that levels of HGA are reduced by nitisinone and that this is dependent on dosage levels.

 The trial took place over four years and required patients to make up to 6 trips to their nearest trial site.
-The patients are split into two groups of 69 with one group taking nitisinone and one not taking nitisinone.
-This is important as it allows us to show the positive effect of nitisinone.
+The patients were split into two groups of 69 with one group taking nitisinone and one not taking nitisinone.
+This was important as it allowed us to show the positive effect of nitisinone.
+SONIA 2 finished in 2019 and showed that nitisinone reduced the amount of HGA in the body by 98.85%.
+You can read the results here.

-- SOFIA (Subclinical Ochronotic Features in Alkaptonuria) is designed to compare AKU patients from different age groups to study when symptoms start to present.
-The study enables us to understand at what age AKU patients need to start taking nitisinone to best combat the damaging effects of the disease.SOFIA will test patients for Ochronosis, the process where cartilage is discoloured black by the effects of AKU.
+SOFIA tested patients for ochronosis, the process where cartilage is discoloured black by the effects of AKU.
 This is thought to be the earliest sign of the more damaging symptoms of AKU.
-SOFIA aims to recruit 32 patients from a range of 7 age groups from 16 to 50+.
-The study will require one visit to the Royal Liverpool University Hospital.
+SOFIA recruited 30 patients from a range of 7 age groups from 16 to 50+.
+The study required one visit to the Royal Liverpool University Hospital.
 SOFIA highlighted ochronosis in patients as young as 16 and underlined the need for a study into children under 16.